 With the belief there was a simpler and more convenient way of finding and booking spa and salon services the idea of Retreat began in 2017.
-Over the course of eight months, a team of five co-founders, including myself, set out to build GetRetreat.co.
+Over the course of eight months, a team of five set out to build GetRetreat.co.

-As the product lead, I lead the overall user experience, product vision as well as growing the technical team.
+As the product lead, I lead the overall user experience, developed the product vision and ensured it fit business goals as well as helped grow the technical team.

 GetRetreat.co launched in 2018.

 Despite being a $6 billion dollar business in Canada, there are two major issues affecting the personal care industry.

 1) Spas and salons are losing money because of unfilled bookings.
 Capacity in a service-based businesses is time-dependant and if a booking is not filled when it is available, that capacity / sale is lost forever.

 Many merchants promote vacancies only through social media.
 But due to the time-sensitive nature of openings and the fractured audience of social platforms, it is not very effective.

 There is currently no widely accessible platform a spa can post or promote available appointments.